Your body is a complex system, and many variables could affect how you heal from any particular injury.

 So how do you know you might have a broken bone?
 Signs and symptoms can include:

-Good news: there are a variety of ways fractures can be treated.
 After an initial diagnosis with the help of CT scans or X-rays, a doctor, such as an orthopedic surgeon, can recommend the appropriate solution for you.
 Your treatment options can depend on several factors, including the location of the broken bone and its severity.

 Broken bones actually heal by themselves.
 But to ensure that the healing process is optimized, doctors often use a variety of medical treatments.
 In more severe cases, this can include surgery or metal rods and pins.
 In other cases, the options may include: